Gyrth/OGMods/README.md

 	1. Select the slime box and press U.
 	2. Dropdown to Script Params and change the values.

-Last tested and working on beta 5.
+Last tested and working on version 1.1.
 [Preorder the game here.](http://www.wolfire.com/overgrowth)